Avinash Dharmadhikari

 Avinash Dharmadhikari is a former Indian Administrative Services officer.
-He was a well known social activist and free-lance journalist before joining IAS.After serving on various posts during his administrative career of ten years he resigned from IAS in 1996 for the reason that can be best described in Arun Shourie's words "to be able to serve Indian society better".
+He was a well known social activist and free-lance journalist before joining IAS.
+After serving on various posts during his administrative career of ten years he resigned from IAS in 1996 for the reason that can be best described in Arun Shourie's words "to be able to serve Indian society better".
 He was Deputy Secretary to the Chief Minister of Maharashtra at the time of his resignation.
 He is founder and director of Chanakya Mandal Pariwar, working in the field of Career Guidance and Personality Development.
 He unsuccessfully contested for Lok Sabha as an independent candidate against Suresh Kalmadi.
-He was Director General of Neharu Yuva Kendra Sangathan in 2001 under Ministry of Sports and Youth Affairs, Government of India.
+He was Director General of Nehru Yuva Kendra Sangathan in 2001 under Ministry of Sports and Youth Affairs, Government of India.
 As a social activist he has been part of many movements such as farmers' movements and movements against corruption.
 He was also a part of Team Anna during India against corruption movement.